In this tutorial, we’re going to look at how to create firewall rules in pfSense.

 4. Any other interfaces listed (other than the floating section) will manage traffic for internal interfaces or for another category (VPNs, for example).

-1.2 How to Create Firewall Rules in pfSense
+1.2 Creating Firewall Rules

 1. To create a firewall rule in pfSense, navigate to the interface where you’d like to create the rule and select Add.
 The up arrow will create a rule at the top of the list, and the down arrow will create one at the bottom.